lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 #######################################
-04. Phase curve fit analysis (Advanced)
+04. Phase curve fit analysis (Intermediate)
 #######################################

 ..
 This section should provide a brief, top-level description of the page.